 Any communication sent to you, the customer, by the intermediary and not by the supplier, indicating completion of the transaction, is evidence of the involvement of the TSP intermediary and of what has happened to your money, but it does not form part of the contract between you and the original supplier.

-If the seller sends confirmation, e.g. by e-mail, to the buyer, in terms that indicate that the transaction has been completed, and then there can be little doubt that it has been completed.
+If the seller sends confirmation, e.g. by e-mail, to the buyer, in terms that indicate that the transaction has been completed, and then there can be little doubt that it has been completed (you may want to read about the postal acceptance rule).

 If you purchase a service on the Internet, such as membership access to a website, and the seller allows you to use the service before your payment has been processed, then the permission to use is likely to be treated by a court as a conditional acceptance of the contract, the condition being that your payment is cleared.
 If your payment is not cleared, then of course the supplier of the service is perfectly entitled to withhold further use of it.